Cal State Dominguez Hills Toros

 The Cal State Dominguez Hills Toros (also CSU Dominguez Hills Toros, CSUDH Toros, and California State-Dominguez Hills Toros) are the athletic teams that represent California State University, Dominguez Hills, located in Carson, California, in NCAA Division II intercollegiate sports.
 The Toros compete as members of the California Collegiate Athletic Association for all 9 varsity sports.

 The men's soccer team plays at Toro Stadium (capacity 3,000).
 Other sports venues for the university are the Torodome (capacity 3,602) for basketball and volleyball; Toro Field (capacity 300) for baseball; and Toro Diamond (capacity 300) for softball.
 Select home games are nationally televised live via Internet TV.
-Even though Dignity Health Sports Park, home of the Los Angeles Galaxy and the temporary home of the Los Angeles Chargers, is located on the campus of CSUDH, the Toros do not play there.
+Even though Dignity Health Sports Park, home of the Los Angeles Galaxy, is located on the campus of CSUDH the Toros do not play there.

 Individual teams

 Baseball

 Kevin Pillar played center field for the Toros baseball team, for which he was an All-American.
 In 2010, as a junior he set an NCAA Division II record at the school, with a 54-game hitting streak.
 In August 2013, he became a major leaguer, for the Toronto Blue Jays.
 Bubby Rossman ('14) played for the team, and became a major league baseball pitcher for the Philadelphia Phillies in 2022.